Shannon Birchard: Women's

 Team Einarson reached the quarterfinals in their first event of the 2023–24 season, falling to Serena Gray-Withers at the 2023 Saville Shootout.
 The team then played in the 2023 PointsBet Invitational where they lost in the final to Team Homan.
 For the second year in a row, they were chosen to represent Canada at the 2023 Pan Continental Curling Championships.
 The team did not have a great week, however, losing both the semifinal and bronze medal game to finish fourth.
 In Grand Slam play, Team Einarson failed to reach any finals for the first time since forming.
 They had three semifinal finishes and one quarterfinal appearance before missing the playoffs at the 2024 Players' Championship, breaking their streak of qualifying at the previous twelve Slams.
 A few hours prior to the first draw of the 2024 Scotties Tournament of Hearts, Curling Canada announced that the team's lead Briane Harris was deemed "ineligible" to play in the tournament without going into any more detail.
 She was replaced by alternate Krysten Karwacki.
 Despite the disturbance, Team Einarson managed a 7–1 record through the round robin to qualify for the championship round.
 Once there, however, they lost both their games to Team Homan and Manitoba's Kate Cameron, eliminating them from contention and ending their chance of a record setting fifth straight Scotties title.
 Following the event, in March, it was revealed that Harris had been provisionally suspended for up to four years for testing positive for Ligandrol, a banned substance.
 She will be appealing the decision to the Court of Arbitration for Sport.
 Harris was also replaced by Karwacki for the Players' Championship at the end of the season.

-She was injured for most of the 2024-2025 season and replaced by Karlee Burgess.
-At the end of the season, after Birchard recovered from her injury, Einarson announced for the 2025-26 curling season that Birchard would remain as second, with Burgess throwing lead stones, and Karwacki being the alternate.
-In their first event of the season, Team Einarson would win the 2025 Saville Shootout, beating Gim Eun-ji in the final.
+Birchard delivers a rock with her signature tuck slide at 2026 Players' Championship.